 You can use a condition to create a rule that the records must follow to be visible in the current view.

 To add custom filters to a view, you can show rows that apply to your conditions by clicking on the Filter link in the view bar at the top right of your table:

 You can easily remove filters by clicking the

 X icon next to them in the filter menu.

 View only the rows that fit certain criteria, depending on what you need by customizing your filtering conditions with multiple conditions.
-In order to create more complicated filtering, we can chain together several conditions.
+To create more complicated filtering, we can chain together several conditions.
+For multiple filter rules, there are two types of logic: AND and OR.
 You can use this method to apply numerous filters at once using the

 To add another condition for a color, click the ‘Add condition’ button.
 Adding a second condition creates a condition group with all the conditions connected via